neyrinckaudio/docs/docs/vcontrolpro/documentation/faderport-v2.md

 V-Control Pro supercharges the single fader FaderPort V2 / iOStation 24c for use with Pro Tools.

-!!! warning "Set FaderPort Mode To Studio One Mode"
+!!! warning "Set FaderPort Mode To Studio One Native Mode"
-    It is VERY important the Faderport 8 / 16 is in Studio One Operation mode and NOT in HUI mode.
-This allows V-Control Pro to customize how FaderPort 8 / 16 maps to Pro Tools.
+    It is VERY important the Faderport is in Studio One operation mode and NOT in HUI mode.
+This allows V-Control Pro to customize how FaderPort maps to Pro Tools.

 !!! warning "Disable FaderPort MIDI Input"
     In the Pro Tools MIDI Input Devices Window, disable the Faderport.
 It is used by V-control Pro and can cause conflict if enabled in Pro Tools as well.